-- Where it is in our legitimate interests to do so, such as where we need to share your personal information with people or organisations in order to run our business or comply guidance and recommended best practice of government and regulatory bodies such as completing background checks and in most cases assessing your fitness to work.
+- Where it is in our legitimate interests to do so, such as where we need to share your personal information with people or organisations in order to run our business or comply with guidance and recommended best practices of government and regulatory bodies, such as completing background checks and in most cases assessing your fitness to work.

 - To comply with our legal obligations.

-- With your consent or explicit consent such some of our processing of special categories of personal data such as about your health, if you have a disability or some criminal records information.
+- With your consent or explicit consent, such as processing special category personal data, which may include information about your health, if you have a disability, or some criminal records information.

-- For a public interest, such as processing of your special categories of personal data such as about your health, criminal records information (including alleged offences).
+- For a public interest, such as processing special category personal data, for example, information about your health or criminal records (including alleged offenses).

-When do we share your personal information with other organisations?
+When do we share your personal data with other organisations?

 - AA Group companies and service providers;

-- Governmental and regulatory bodies such as HMRC, DWP, the Financial Conduct Authority, the Prudential Regulation Authority and the Information Commissioner’s Office;
+- Governmental and regulatory bodies such as HMRC, DWP, DVLA, DVSA, the Financial Conduct Authority, the Prudential Regulation Authority, and the Information Commissioner’s Office;

 - Credit reference agencies;